 The extended outcome of the protocol is that the apparent viscosity and apparent yield stress of GR mucus will facilitate the creation of analytical models to interpret results from fundamental hydrodynamic investigation of filter feeding and advance technologies requiring and involving crossflow and membrane filtration.

-The macro-rheological study is based on the hypothesis that the mucus in contact with food particulates is initially, in a gel-like state that serves as an adhesive.
+The macro-rheological study posits that the mucus in contact with food particulates is initially in a gel-like state that serves as an adhesive.
 Upon initiation of flow and shear forces the mucus attains an apparent yield stress and undergoes plastic deformation.
 The protocol execution using a rotational rheometer helped in characterization of the transition of mucus from gel-like to fluid-like behavior.
 This transition was experimentally observed, and the apparent yield stress was recorded at 0.2736 Pa in rotational rheometer experiments.
 When the external stresses on the mucus are less than the apparent yield stress, the mucus will demonstrate gel-like behavior to facilitate adhesion of food particulates.
 When the external stresses exceed the apparent yield stress, mucus will demonstrate shear-thinning behavior that will facilitate transport of agglomerated food particulates to the digestive organs in the silver carp.

 ACKNOWLEDGMENTS:

 The authors acknowledge support and funding from the GW Center for Biomimetics and Bioinspired Engineering.
 We thank Professor L. Patricia Hernandez of the Department of Biological Sciences at The George Washington University for inspiring the investigation and ongoing collaboration, providing biological expertise on the physiology of the silver carp and providing the mucus samples.
 We thank the students, Mr. David Palumbo, Ms. Carly Cohen, Mr. Isaac Finberg, Mr. Dominick Petrosino, Mr. Alexis Renderos, Ms. Priscilla Varghese, Mr. Carter Tegen and Mr. Raghav Pajjur for help in the laboratory and Mr. Thomas Evans and Mr. James Thomas of TA Instruments, New Castle, DE for support with training and maintenance of the rheometer.
-Images for Figure 5A, C were taken during a dissection performed by Professor L. Patricia Hernandez of the Department of Biological Sciences at The George Washington University.
+Images for Figures 5A, C were taken during a dissection performed by Professor L. Patricia Hernandez of the Department of Biological Sciences at The George Washington University.

 DISCLOSURES: